 Can an act's "rightness" or "wrongness" ever be determined by the consequences it leads to?

-We studies these and other issues in general ethics from May 1, 2005 to Aug 14, 2005, and also began to tackle some problems in applied ethics.
+In this series we studied these and other issues in general ethics, and also began to tackle some problems in applied ethics.
 Presentations were by David Monyak.

 An Introduction to Christian Ethics (4th Edition), Roger H. Crook.
 Prentice Hall, 2001.
 ISBN: 0-130-34149-5

 Basic Moral Philosophy, Third Edition, Robert L. Holmes.
 Thomson Wadsworth, 2003.
 ISBN 0-534-58477-2